Poohsticks: History

+The traditional game has inspired filmmakers and screenwriters and has been portrayed in the 1998 film Into My Heart with Rob Morrow and Claire Forlani, BBC sitcom To the Manor Born and also in a Marks & Spencer clothes advert where models, including Twiggy and Myleene Klass, played the game.
+The popularity of the game was underlined when it featured as a question on long-running British quiz series University Challenge.
+The "Pooh-stick method" of estimating the flow of a stream gets its name from the use of one or more floating objects (typically passing under a bridge of known width) to calculate the speed at which the water is flowing.

 Rules and strategy

 A game for two players or more, in the traditional version of poohsticks the participants must drop a stick simultaneously on the upstream side of a bridge and run to the other side.
 The winner is the player whose stick first appears on the other side of the bridge.
 Alternatively, players may decide upon a starting point on a river and a finish line farther downstream.
 The winner is the player whose stick first passes the finishing point.

 It is generally agreed that the stick must be made of organic materials, preferably willow, and not of any artificial materials.
 All participants must drop their sticks at the same time, usually after a referee shouts "drop", "twitch" or any other agreed keyword.
 Additionally, no advantage may be gained through either dismantling the bridge or the use of any self-propelling stick devices.
 The stick must be dropped, not thrown, into the water and any player who is deemed to have thrown their stick is disqualified.

-Poohsticks is considered to be a game of chance yet some players claim skill is involved.
+Poohsticks is considered to be a game of chance yet some players, including the 2024 World Champion, claim skill is involved.
 Some strategies involve the way in which the stick is held before it is dropped and trying to find the fastest route in the river.
-Author Ben Schott outlined a throwing method as a winning strategy in his third book, Schott’s Sporting, Gaming and Idling Miscellany, but his method was dismissed as cheating by competition organisers.
+Author Ben Schott outlined a throwing method as a winning strategy in his third book, Schott's Sporting, Gaming and Idling Miscellany, but his method was dismissed as cheating by competition organisers.
 In any event, the turbulence around the bridge supports make the path of the stick very difficult to predict and may vary according to the season.